Programs

 SoS On Tour

-We join tours—like Courtney Barnett's Here and There Festival in 2022, and Re:SET in 2023—to bring education and resources to locales where mental healthcare is scarce and difficult to navigate.
+We join tours—from Courtney Barnett's Here and There Festival to Re:SET to 6LACK's Since I Have a Lover—to bring education and resources to locales where mental healthcare is scarce and difficult to navigate.
 At each stop we partnered with a local mental health professional and a member from the 988 Suicide + Crisis Lifeline, who were there to help fans navigate local resources and demystify the process of getting help.

-We've handed out over 4,000 of our own wallet crisis cards that had a QR code with access to local mental health resources.
-We've also collected 500+ (and counting) “Songs That Found Me At The Right Time” cards, which fans filled out with their personal stories on one side and “three songs that found them” on the other.
-These cards not only resulted in a playlist over 36 hours long, but also deepened a broader connection to the music community that is essential to fans’ mental health.
+We've handed out thousands of our own wallet crisis cards, which have a QR code with access to local mental health resources.
+We've also collected thousands of “Songs That Found Me At The Right Time” cards, which fans filled out with their personal stories on one side and “three songs that found them” on the other.